Gretta Speaks (Pt. 2)

 It has come to the Church’s ears that Meic Stevens visited Syd on several occasions at Wetherby Mansions and that he 'recalls the bare room with one Telecaster and little else'.

 Update: Prydwyn was so kind to translate the Syd Barrett related parts of Meic Stevens Welsh autobiography into English: Meic meets Syd.
+A photograph of Meic Stevens with Syd Barrett (and perhaps Rusty and Gretta) has also surfaced.

 In an old post we had JenS talking about her friends Gretta and Rusty.
 However there is a mistake in the following quote: